yogayataverma/InsightChat/README.md

-# InsightChat - Flask Chatbot Application
+# InsightChat - Flask AI Chatbot Application

 InsightChat is a Flask-based chatbot application powered by Cohere API for natural language understanding and document retrieval.
 It allows users to interact with a chatbot to ask questions and receive relevant information retrieved from a collection of documents.